 Employers deduct the contributions from wages along with income tax.

 Self-employed people pay Class 2 and Class 4 National Insurance contributions.
-Class 2 is a flat weekly rate.
-Class 4 is a percentage of taxable profits and has two levels: 8% and 9%.
-As with Class 1 contributions, the levels apply at certain income thresholds.
+Class 2 is a flat weekly rate of £2.95.
+Class 4 is a percentage of taxable profits and has two levels: 9% on earnings from £8,424 up to £46,350 plus an additional 2% on anything over £46,350.

 Class 1 credits cover payments for the bereavement allowance, the State Pension and other benefits.
 Class 3 credits apply to bereavement benefits, the State Pension and nothing else.